2021 IBSC Annual Conference

 - Take a few minutes to review the purpose, objectives, and level of your topic.
 Give attendees permission to move on before starting if this isn’t for them.

-- Know your audience - make sure you understand the group that has come together for your presentation.
-Find out what they already know on your topic.
+- Know your audience.
+Make sure you understand the group attending your workshop.
+Find out what they already know about your topic.
 Be able to adjust your presentation as needed.
 Move quickly through the background and on to more complex ideas if you find you have a more experienced audience.

 - Create a sign-in sheet.
-Create a plan prior to the conference of how to collect information on those attending your workshop if you’d like to engage in any follow-up conversation.
+Create a plan prior to the conference of how to collect information from your workshop attendees if you’d like to engage in any follow-up conversation.

 - Don’t sell a product.

-- Invite workshop attendees to evaluate your workshop via the mobile app (see closing slide text in “Designing Your Workshop” section above).
+- Invite workshop attendees to evaluate your workshop via the mobile app.

-- At the conclusion of your workshop, it is important that you clean up your materials, set the room back to its original condition, and move any lingering conversations outside of the room.
+- At the conclusion of your workshop, clean up your materials, reset the room to its original condition, and move any lingering conversations outside of the room.
 You must return the room to its original setup, including chair arrangements.